confluentinc/operator-earlyaccess/external-access-static-host-based/README.rst

 Edit the Confluent Platform CR file: ``$TUTORIAL_HOME/confluent-platform.yaml``

-Specifically, note that external accesses to Confluent Platform components are configured using the host-based static routing.
+Specifically, note that external accesses to Confluent Platform components are configured using host-based static routing.

 The Kafka section of the file is set as follow for external access: